micro-manager/micro-manager.github.io/_pages/Download_Micro-Manager_Latest_Release.md

 [(Previous releases)](Micro-Manager_Version_Archive "wikilink")

-{% include Note text=" Due to security issues on OSX 10.12 and later, Micro-Manager does not start when opening ImageJ.
+{% include notice icon="info" content=" Due to security issues on OSX 10.12 and later, Micro-Manager does not start when opening ImageJ.
 To circumvent this, within the Micro-Manager folder in Applications, hold command and drag ImageJ onto the desktop.
 Then hold command and drag it back in.
 Then try running again.
 See [Installation Notes](Micro-Manager_Installation_Notes)." %}

 ## Nightly Builds